-If you are looking to get pregnant quickly (and have no underlying fertility issues), timing is the key.
+If you are looking to get pregnant quickly (and both partners have no underlying fertility issues), timing is the key.

 The optimal time to conceive is called your fertile window.
 Peak fertility or ovulation is not standard across all cycles.
 This means that accurately predicting ovulation is individual.
 Even those with regular cycles can have highly variable timing of their fertile window.

 Because of this, determining ovulation based on a calendar method or calculations (assuming ovulation is day 14 or dividing the length of your menstrual cycle by two) is not necessarily accurate.
 Monitoring physical symptoms can provide you more information about the actual timing of your fertile window.